HerrMotz/bachelor-thesis/publication/main.typ

 #figure(image("Qualifier_mit.svg"), caption: [Qualifiers in the qVQG]) <fig:vqg_with_qualifier>

-#todo[How could a blank node in a qVQG look like? #sym.arrow they are currently just ignored by the Rust code.
-- To represent a blank node I simply use a variable.
-The query will match the blank node and the variable is left out in the projection statement.
-]

 == Mapping Visual Query Graphs to SPARQL queries <heading:mapping_theory>

 #todo[Is the mapping invertible?
 Beweis ggf. durch Gegenbeispiel.]